mansuf/python-download-manager/README.md

 # python-download-manager
-Download files with Python Download Manager, Provide fast download
+Download files with fast download, simulating multi-connections at 1 download

-## NOTE: THIS PROJECT IS UNDER HEAVY DEVELOPMENT, WHICH MEANS NOT STABLE OR NOT READY FOR BEING USE
+## NOTE: THIS PROJECT IS UNDER HEAVY DEVELOPMENT, WHICH MEANS NOT STABLE OR NOT READY FOR BEING USED